Building Chewie Mode with Claude

 What I’ll Be Iterating On Next

 The theme is functional, but a few pieces still need attention since I'm not actively using them in any of my recent posts.
-Ghost cards such as Bookmark, Button, Callout, Toggle, and File still use their default styling.
-I eventually want those components to match the poster aesthetic used throughout the rest of the theme.
+Ghost cards such as Bookmark, Button, Callout, Toggle, and File still use some default styling.
+I eventually want those components to match the poster aesthetic used throughout the rest of the theme so I'll hit those as I use them in my posts (it's really easy to upload an updated theme).

-I also plan to configure topic based newsletters so readers can subscribe to specific projects or writing series instead of a single global list.
-My interests are diverse and I don't expect readers to be interested in everything!
+I'm also considering the idea of a topic-based set of newsletters so readers can subscribe to specific projects or a writing series instead of a single "everything" email.
+My interests are diverse but I want readers to have the option to plug into specific topics.

-Most importantly, I want to keep filling the posters themselves.
-The site is designed to highlight the work, whether that is a new project, a piece of writing, or instrumentals I publish as S. Victor Martin.
+Most importantly, I want to keep posting!
+The site is designed to highlight my work, whether that's a new project, a piece of writing, or hip-hop instrumentals I publish as S. Victor Martin.